-Through the use of programmable on-chain media, this series explores themes of permanency, ownership and generation loss, by artificially imposing a programmed process of repeated degradation occurring when the token is transferred to another owner.
+Through the use of programmable on-chain media, this series explores themes of permanence, ownership and generation loss, by artificially imposing a programmed process of repeated degradation occurring when the token is transferred to another owner.

 Tokens in different states of degradation can be seen here on Rinkeby test net.